mrocklin/mrocklin.github.io/hiring-sales.md

 2. After talking to customers, we realize that there are often much larger opportunities just behind the initial team that lands with us.

 Given this, we're hiring a sales team again.
+This should be a fun opportunity for early-stage-oriented sales folks because ...

+1.  **We have a solid pipeline of inbound leads.**

+    Our product mints new champions regularly.

+2.  **Our current sales numbers suck**, mostly because we haven't done anything.

+    It's a great opportunity for someone to say "I was the first salesperson on the ground and took them from $0 to $N million in two years" which is a great way for someone to graduate from AE/SE to Head of Sales in their next position.

 Team Composition
 ----------------